CodingItWrong/user-modifiable-software/smalltalk/properties.md

 > Objects are created when expressions are evaluated, and they can be passed around by uniform reference, so that no provision for their storage is necessary in the procedures that manipulate them.
 When all references to an object have disappeared from the system, the object itself vanishes, and its storage is reclaimed.

 Although it's not explicit in "Design Principles", the handling of persisting code and data (which are the same thing in Smalltalk) is also automatic.
-All running objects are persisted out to the image and loaded back in from there.
+All running objects are persisted out to the image on disk and loaded back in from there.

-An impact of both types of storage management is apparent in the code:
+An impact of both aspects of storage management is apparent in the code:

 > A way to find out if a language is working well is to see if programs look like they are doing what they are doing.
 If they are sprinkled with statements that relate to the management of storage, then their internal model is not well matched to that of humans.